mrhustlex/MarketDataProccessor/README.md

 # MarketDataProccessor
-Java for generating random data using raw excel from Nasdaq
+Java for generating random data using raw excel from Nasdaq and proccess on message change

 Assumptions
 All calls to the onMessage method are made by one thread.